 - Welding processes, where beryllium is in the electrode, in the flux or rod, or in the alloy being fabricated.

-Why is beryllium on the DoD Emerging Contaminants Action List?
+Why is beryllium on the DoD Emerging Chemicals Action List?

 - Due to its lightweight nature and unique heat-resistant properties, beryllium is an important material for DoD with uses in aircraft and space vehicle structures, missile guidance systems, heat shields, nuclear weapons and reactors, specialty instruments, x-ray machines, and mirrors.

 - Emerging science and information about beryllium may lead to increased material cost and unavailability in the marketplace.
 In addition, this may lead to increased controls and protections for occupational and environmental health for the small number of sites where DoD workers may be exposed to beryllium dust, fumes and soluble salts.